 Cordner, Alissa, Lauren Richter, Phil Brown.
 2016.
 Can Chemical-class Approaches Replace Chemical-by-Chemical Strategies?
 Lessons from Recent FDA Regulatory Action on Perfluorinated Compounds.
 Environmental Science & Technology.
 50(23): 12584-12591.

 Rosa, Eugene A. and Lauren Richter.
 2008.
 Durkheim on the Environment: Ex Libris or Ex Cathedra: Introduction to Inaugural Lecture to a Course in Social Science, by Emile Durkheim 1887-1888.
 Organization & Environment.
 21(2): 182-188.

 Lauren Richter, Alissa Cordner, and Phil Brown.
-Producing Environmental Ignorance: The Case of Per- and Polyfluoroalkyl Substances.
-(Social Problems).
+Producing Ignorance Through Environmental Regulatory Structure: The Case of Per- and Polyfluoroalkyl Substances (PFAS).

 Articles in Preparation:

 Lauren Richter, Alissa Cordner, and Phil Brown.
 Strategic Science Production and the Obviation of Regulation of Highly Fluorinated Chemicals.

 Lauren Richter.
 Critical Race Theory and Environmental Sociology.
 Invited book chapter in The Racial Structure of Sociological Thought, Edited by Jennifer Mueller and Victor Ray.